 A more detailed plan is expected in March next year.

 Paul Wheelhouse, Scotland's environment and climate change minister, said: "The Scottish government has been fully engaged with the UK government to create this interim control plan for Chalara.

 "In Scotland we are continuing survey work to help map the extent of Chalara and provide a better evidence base for management decisions.

 "The disease is not infectious until the summer months so we now have a window of opportunity to pull together the best plan of action for Scotland.
-In the meantime, the current import and movement ban on ash plants, trees and seeds will remain in place."'Plethora of pests'
+In the meantime, the current import and movement ban on ash plants, trees and seeds will remain in place."

 Stuart Housden, director of RSPB Scotland, said: "We are encouraged by the Scottish government's initial plans to tackle ash dieback following the environment minister's summit last month.

 "Nevertheless, this is only a partial step towards tackling the plethora of new pests and diseases being imported into Scotland.
 We need a stronger approach to prevent these threats from arriving in the first place."

 Carol Evans, the director of the Woodland Trust, said: "While there is a window of opportunity before the disease become active in the summer there's still an urgent need to act quickly to establish what action can be taken to control the spread of the disease.

 "There are currently 26 confirmed cases of ash dieback in Scotland, but a total of 130 suspected cases were identified in the Forestry Commission's rapid survey and we would expect more of these to be confirmed in time.